Research, Audit, Teaching and Management Opportunities

 Undergraduate

-• 4th, 5th and 6th Year Medical students – CTF module links for individual modules (e.g. respiratory, gastroenterology, cardiology and orthopaedics).
+• 4th, 5th and 6th Year Medical students – MEF module links for individual modules.
 Working closely with module leads to deliver weekly tutorials and bedside teaching events.

 • Clinical Skills – Immediate Life Support, clinical skills tutorials, acute care simulation